June 22 to June 26

 - When: June 22 to June 26

 The first stumbling block for many experimental biologists when faced with a bioinformatics project is the need to work on a command line terminal in a Linux/UNIX environment.
 This skill is a prerequisite for any scientist wishing to analyze their NGS datasets (and many others).
-The primary focus of this workshop will be to build familiarity with working on the command line.
-The workshop is suitable for those with absolutely no experience with Linux/UNIX systems (covering the basics such as file system navigation and viewing and manipulating files) and progresses to more advanced topics (grep, sed and awk, package installation and scripting).
-These topics will be covered in the context of the biological sciences and so will also include an introduction to the analysis of file types one might commonly find when analyzing NGS data (e.g. FASTA/FASTQ/BED/GFF formats).
+The primary focus of this workshop was to build familiarity with working on the command line.
+The workshop was suitable for those with absolutely no experience with Linux/UNIX systems (covering the basics such as file system navigation and viewing and manipulating files) and progresses to more advanced topics (grep, sed and awk, package installation and scripting).
+These topics were covereing the context of the biological sciences and so were also included in an introduction to the analysis of file types one might commonly find when analyzing NGS data (e.g. FASTA/FASTQ/BED/GFF formats).

-The workshop will be run remotely, online, over a 5-day period.
-Though there will be set topics and tasks each day, attendees will be able to sign in each day and work at their own pace to achieve the daily objectives.
-Slack will be used as a communication channel for questions and discussion, which is encouraged.
-Access to a personal Linux system is not a prerequisite: the workshop computing environment will consist of a remotely hosted JupyterHub server deployed by mybinder.org.
-However, good internet access will be necessary.
+The workshop was ran remotely, online, over a 5-day period.
+Though there were topics and tasks each day set, attendees were able to sign in each day and work at their own pace to achieve the daily objectives.
+Slack was used as a communication channel for questions and discussion, which is encouraged.
+Access to a personal Linux system was not a prerequisite: the workshop computing environment was consist of a remotely hosted JupyterHub server deployed by mybinder.org.
+However, good internet access was necessary.

-We anticipate that the schedule will take between 4-8hrs daily to complete, depending on the level of computational/biological skills of the delegate.
-Optional worksheets will be made available each afternoon for delegates to consolidate what they have learnt in the morning.
-Workshop course notes and materials will remain available after the workshop has ended.
+The schedule was taken between 4-8hrs daily to complete, depending on the level of computational/biological skills of the delegate.
+Optional worksheets were made available each afternoon for delegates to consolidate what they have learnt in the morning.
+Workshop course notes and materials remained available after the workshop.

-There is no charge for this workshop, which is being run as a part of the training activities of project RESIST.
+There was no charge for this workshop, which was a part of the training activities of project RESIST.

 Sign up for Workshop: Biology on the Command Line here, by June 15, 2020